vectorlang/vector/docs/language-ref.md

 presented either inline or using bullets.
 If two items are presented on same line of a bulleted list separated by commas, they are equivalent. \<EOL\> is used to indicate the end of a line; \<epsilon\> is used to indicate the empty string.
-We use Backus-Naur Form to indicate the grammar of our language.
+Backus-Naur Form is used to express the grammar of Vector.

 ## Types